Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelBase.md

 [IUniqueIdentifyable](/Catel.Core\Catel\IUniqueIdentifyable.md),[IRelationalViewModel](/Catel.MVVM\Catel\MVVM\IRelationalViewModel.md)

 View model base for MVVM implementations.
-This class is based on the [ModelBase](#) , and supports all common interfaces used by WPF.
+This class is based on the [ModelBase](#), and supports all common interfaces used by WPF.

 #### Remarks